-Often, employees may take time off because they have some additional chores at home or care for a loved one.
-Such employees would reap the benefits of a liberal work from home policy.
+Employees may often take time off because they have additional chores at home or care for a loved one.
+Such employees would reap the benefits of a liberal work-from-home policy.

-Many fake excuses to get out of the work follow a pattern.
+Many fake excuses to get out of work follow a pattern.
 For instance, sometimes you may take Mondays or Fridays off.
 Other people may be unavailable every Wednesday.
-When employees take time off for a non-valid reason, there may be a common behavior in their absences.
+When employees take time off for a non-valid reason, there may be a typical behavior in their absences.

 If you have a legit reason, it is often best to inform your manager that you will be unavailable on certain days of the week or coming in late on a particular day every week.
-In fact, you can work on an alternate schedule with your employer that can accommodate your requirements as well.
+In fact, you can work on an alternate schedule with your employer that can also accommodate your requirements.

 Not providing sufficient PTO is one to solve the problem of employee absenteeism.
-As an employee, you must look for firms that provide adequate time for families, friends, and hobbies.
+Employees must look for firms that provide adequate time for families, friends, and hobbies.

-Having a good PTO policy can be a major factor in attracting talent for a firm.
+A good PTO policy can be a major factor in attracting talent for a firm.
 It will also increase employee productivity and employee engagement.
-Most companies have a couple of weeks of PTO, which may not be enough for emergencies.
+Most companies have a few weeks of PTO, which may not be enough for emergencies.

 As an employee, you must be aware of the consequences and repercussions of tardy behavior at the workplace, as outlined in the company policy.
 You must know that frequent absenteeism makes you liable to face disciplinary action.

-Employees are human, after all, and they will face challenges and unforeseen circumstances that make them miss work.
-However, taking off too many times from work will be viewed negatively by any employer.
+After all, employees are human and will face challenges and unforeseen circumstances that make them miss work.
+However, any employer will negatively view taking off too many times from work.

 For an employee, it is about being genuine about their reasons for missing work.
-At the same time, an employer has to balance between being too lenient and taking a human-centric approach.
+At the same time, an employer must balance being too lenient and taking a human-centric approach.

-In the end, the focus should be ensuring collaboration between the various teams.
+Ultimately, the focus should be on ensuring collaboration between the various teams.
 Also, the management can look at a performance-oriented approach where your results matter irrespective of the hours clocked in.
 This is the way forward as firms look to build a future workforce and reduce the instances of employees coming up with common excuses to get out of work.